Jokymon/python_project_template/MANUAL.md

 # Getting Started in VSCode

+Before starting, make sure you have the following VS Code extensions installed:

+  * "Python" for general Python support
+  * "Black Formatter" for automatic formatting of Python code
+  * "Flake8" for linting support for Python files

 To get an initial virtual environment for your project, perform the following
 steps:

-  1. Type `Ctrl-Shift-P` and enter "Tasks: Run Tasks", hit the `Enter` key
+  1. Type `Ctrl-Shift-P` and enter "Python: Create Environment...", hit the `Enter` key
-  2. Select the task "Create Virtual environment" and hit the `Enter` key
-  3. A message box will popup about noticing a new virtual environment and whether this should be used for the workspace.
-Choose 'Yes'
+  2. Choose `Venv` for the "environment tpye" if asked
+  3. Choose your installed Python interpreter
+  4. Tick the checkbox for installing the dependencies in `requirements.txt`
+  5. Wait for the "Creating environment" step to complete

+With the first saving of a Python file, you might see a message box saying that "You have the Black formatter extension installed, ...".
+For this, choose "Yes" to use the automatic code formatting feature.

 The full tutorial to get started with Python under VSCode can be found here: https://code.visualstudio.com/docs/python/python-tutorial